TDJenks/Ability/README.md

-# WeatherMan
+# Ability
-A weather app created by me
+A skill progress tracker created by TDJenks